Quick Answer (TL;DR)

 Long-term success depends on consistent tracking and open communication.
 It’s important for stakeholders to understand how reducing technical debt impacts metrics like deployment speed, customer satisfaction, and team productivity.
 Tools like automated dashboards and regular reporting help keep everyone aligned on what matters most.

-Managing technical debt isn’t about stopping feature development - it's about steady progress.
+Managing technical debt isn’t about stopping feature development, it’s about steady progress.
+For a full treatment of how technical PMs balance architecture decisions, engineering partnerships, and debt management, see the Technical PM Handbook.
 Whether it’s through initiatives like Platform Days, dedicated sprints, or following the Scout Principle, maintaining momentum is crucial.
 Companies like Twitter and Airbnb are great examples; they strategically took on technical debt during growth periods and later prioritized large-scale refactoring when scaling required it.
 These cases show how managing debt at the right time can fuel both innovation and growth.